jcavar/AudioKit/README.md

 ### In Xcode 13:

-You can AudioKit and any of the other AudioKit libraries using Collections
+You can add AudioKit and any of the other AudioKit libraries using Collections

 1. Select File -> Add Packages...
 2. Click the `+` icon on the bottom left of the Collections sidebar on the left.